 University campuses are also a good source for an introduction to investors.
 Many college professors, especially those that originally were from private industry prior to going into teachers, have substantial rolodexes, and long-time relationships going back decades.
 The key is to get them to utilize those contacts to help you, and guide you to viable investors.
 In many cases, these individuals will consider this as an opportunity for them to win "professional brownie points" with the investment firm, assuming you have really done well in selling them.

 Professional Networking.
-Many Chamber of commerce executives, local business associations, Township, City, County, or State officials or other local business men and women in your area may have working relationships in the private equity and investment capital space, and may be more than willing to help introduce your company to them.
-You will need to get out on the "street" and mix with the community, and attend events that investors, influential clients, and the gate-keepers attend.
+Many Chamber of Commerce executives, local business associations, Township, City, County, or State officials, or other local businessmen and women in your area may have working relationships in the private equity and investment capital space and may be more than willing to help introduce your company to them.
+You will need to get out on the "street" mix with the community and attend events that investors, influential clients, and gatekeepers attend.
 It's called professional networking.
 You may gain a few pounds, and wear out a pair of shoes, but it pays off.
 Don't be afraid to ask for an introduction or to pitch your deal thesis, business plan, or strategic opportunity.

-Portfolio Companies. review and analyze the companies that the investors you are targeting have already invested in - in the past or presently.
-Seek out these entities, their principals, and founders, and build a relationship with them based upon some common ground. then politely ask for their assistance. most people are flattered that you asked them to help, and that you respect their judgement.
+Portfolio Companies. review and analyze the companies that the investors you are targeting have already invested in - in the past or present.
+Seek out these entities, their principals, and founders, and build a relationship with them based upon some common ground. then politely ask for their assistance. most people are flattered that you asked them to help and that you respect their judgment.
 "Play" to that appeal, but be 100% sincere, and you won't go wrong.

 Remember, your objective is to get a solid introduction from a source that is trusted.
 Do your research well, and pursue this approach diligently, as you have a much greater probability of getting your business plan or deal thesis moved to the top of the pile.
 The introduction from a trusted associate of the investment group will clearly get you much more exposure than wasting your time calling or mailing investors directly.

 Capital formation is just one component in building a business from a strategy, deal thesis, or business plan.
-So even though the networking model, and the sometimes uncomfortable call to the folks we've referenced can stress you out a bit, in the big picture it well worth the sweat equity and time on your part.
-In some case, the best time that you've ever spent, as the new relationships can also last for years.
-You may actually become a future gate-keeper!
+So even though the networking model and the sometimes uncomfortable call to the folks we've referenced can stress you out a bit, in the big picture it is well worth the sweat equity and time on your part.
+In some cases, the best time that you've ever spent, as the new relationships can also last for years.
+You may actually become a future gatekeeper!

 Our consulting team members are associated with the Amerivest Advisor's Council Amerivest Group, and they continue to provide support for businesses seeking viable 21st Century Solutions.